 Improving product quality in the market: By utilising existing technologies, help businesses innovate to enhance the quality, environmentally friendliness and logistic efficiency of the products and services in China.
 For quality imports, the Customs Duty has been reduced.

-COVID-19’s impacts on Trading with China
+COVID-19’s impacts on (Agricultural) Trade with China

 In the short term, products are expected to take longer time to enter the Chinese market due to sterilisation, shipment congestion and longer inspection time at the Customs.
 In the long run, food security is likely to remain one of China’s main concerns.
 Therefore, new regulations and innovation will occur within China’s custom processes and e-commerce platforms.